Monday, August 4, 2025

 The truth is much of what the New Testament has to say about God’s Mercy and Forgiveness and Unconditional Love has its roots in The Hebrew Bible, like in the Psalms and much of Isaiah.
 The ugliest stuff in the Hebrew Bible still leads to a Happy Ending, it’s Hebrew Prophets who said God’s Punishments are for Correction and His fire a purging fire.
 And God’s Wrath is by no means absent from the New Testament or even specifically from Paul.

-This perception largely comes from The New Testament being shorter in total, especially in terms of actual narrative content.
-Pop culture focus on stories where God’s Wrath is apparent often purely for entertainment, but in The New Testament we run out of that content quicker not because it’s a smaller percentage of the whole but simply because it’s smaller.
+This perception is aided by The New Testament being shorter in total, especially in terms of actual narrative content.
+Popular Culture focuses on stories where God’s Wrath is apparent often purely for entertainment, but in The New Testament we run out of that content quicker not because it’s a smaller percentage of the whole but simply because it’s smaller.

 But I also think it’s in some cases made worse by mistakes in how The Hebrew Bible is translated relative to The New Testament.
-In the Hebrew you are a lot less likely to be confused about “Eye for an Eye” being a law of restraint rather than a mandate.
+In the Hebrew you are a lot less likely to be confused about “Eye for an Eye” being an idiom of restraint rather than a mandate.

 Back to the topic at hand.

-As Gentile Christians among the “Proto-Orthodox” were starting to become Anti-Semitic for their own reasons, it was attractive to adapt what Marcion said into an expectation of a False Messiah who will be antithetical to Jesus.
+As Gentile Christians among the “Proto-Orthodox” slowly started to become hostile to Judaism for their own reasons, it was attractive to adapt what Marcion said into an expectation of a False Messiah who will be antithetical to Jesus.
+I suspect part of the reason the innate Antisemitism of Marcionism gets white washed so easily is because of how often the Proto-Orthodox refutations of him we have are not exactly philosemitic, instead it's Antisemitic Christians fighting over whether Judaism was always a false religion or only became false.

-While modern Futurists are usually depicting The Antichrist as more of a Globalist Savior, with the Islamic Antichrist claiming to be the Mahdi theory being the second most popular model.
+While modern Futurists are usually depicting The Antichrist as more of a Globalist False Savior, with the Islamic Antichrist claiming to be the Mahdi theory being the second most popular model.
 Some degree of remembering the false Jewish Messiah idea remains.
+Even in the Left Behind books/films there is a plotline that involved trying to claim Nicolae Carpathia somehow fulfills Hebrew Bible Prophecies.

-These early fathers liked to see what Jesus said about Chorazin, Bethsaida and Capernaum in Matthew 11:21-24 and Luke 10:13-15 as relevant, I think it's self evident those verses are not about a villain coming from there and are probably fulfilled by these cities being destroyed in the First Jewish-Roman War.
-Being way up north they were clearly being tied into the whole Dan fixation which is why Chris White doesn’t use those verses in his own argument.
+These early fathers liked to see what Jesus said about Chorazin, Bethsaida and Capernaum in Matthew 11:21-24 and Luke 10:13-15 as relevant, I think it's self evident those verses are not about a villain coming from there and are probably fulfilled by these cities being destroyed in the First Jewish-Roman War or perhaps during the Bar Kokhba Revolt.
+Being way up north they were quickly tied into the whole Dan fixation which is why Chris White doesn’t use those verses in his own argument.
 I have a prior post on the Tribe of Dan including how prophecies about Dan may have also been fulfilled in the first Jewish-Roman War.

-Much of what Chris White does in this book or in Islamic Antichrist Debunked is to correctly argue against the Antichrist relevance of many other popular Prophecies to connect to that topic.
-But as I just showed the same can be done to the ones he bases his view on.
+Much of what Chris White does in this book or in Islamic Antichrist Debunked is to correctly argue against the Antichrist relevance of many other popular Prophecieslike The Assyrian.
+But the same can be done to the popular "Antichrist" prophecies he bases his view on as well.

 I’ve already argued on this blog that the Abomination of Desolation Jesus foretold is Hadrian’s statue, and that the Man of Sin in II Thessalonians 2 is all Christian Monarchy and Episcopal Polity.